felixdeswaef/HeliumBackend/readme.md

 Cues are confirmed by users. time between cues is recorded and an average is used to show live progression between cues

+***
+## Hosting
+Helium frontendis hosted on
+- port 8002

+backend on:
+- port 8802

+helium is expected to be run behind a reverse proxy.